vyuldashev/laravel-queue-rabbitmq/README.md

 ####Contribution
 You can contribute to this package by discovering bugs and opening issues.
 Please, add to which version of package you create pull request or issue. (e.g. [5.2] Fatal error on delayed job)

+> If you want to make feature for several versions (for example: 5.2, 5.3 and 5.4).
+Create PR for the lowest version (5.2).
+Hence, you should use branch v5.2.

 ####Supported versions of Laravel (+Lumen)
 `4.0, 4.1, 4.2, 5.0, 5.1, 5.2, 5.3, 5.4`